 For servers now, moving them may cause some downtime, so you should plan to move them at times the downtime would be minimal.
 Moving should be planned toward the off-peak time when there is less to do e.g. holidays, weekend or night.

 Because moving offices can be quite a lot of work.
 And you may not be able to afford any downtime during the move.

-If you can do so in a quiet period, or over the weekend, this is often best.
+If you can do so in a quiet period, this is often best.

 But at the same time, you may find that you need to get everything in place and organized as soon as possible so you can work.